Beyond the Black Box: Building Observability for Agentic AI Systems

 The "Human-in-the-Loop" Bottleneck

 If your workflow requires a human to verify every single step, you haven't built an agent; you've built a complicated UI for a manual process.
-We recommend automation only when the agent can handle 80-90% of the work autonomously, with observability serving as a safety net rather than a constant requirement.
+We recommend increasing autonomy only after the agent passes representative evaluations and the remaining review burden is materially lower than the original process.
+Observability should provide evidence for that decision rather than act as a substitute for review.

 High-Stakes Legal or Medical Decisions